 Northwest Africa 1670 is typical in many respects to other angrites, being derived from a primary angritic source meltthe apparent differences among them can be attributed in large part to the accumulation of xenocrystic, highly magnesian olivine and to pyroxene accumulation.
 The groundmass texture and olivine zoning profiles in NWA 1670 are consistent with that of a more rapidly quenched melt located at very shallow depths.
 The low Si content and the overabundance of Ca in many mineral phases of NWA 1670 attests to melting in the presence of carbonate (Jambon et al., 2005).
 This is a process unique to angrites, which might illustrate one of the earliest stages of Solar System evolution.

 It was proposed by Mikouchi et al (2001) that a rapidly cooling magma (~1050°C/hour) entrained locally variable amounts of magnesian olivine xenocrysts derived from the mantle into the groundmass melt.
 Cooling rate data acquired with respect to chemical zoning of olivine xenocrysts gave consistent rates of 713°C/hour (Mikouchi et al., 2008).
 The lower Mn/Cr ratios obtained by Sugiura et al. (2003) are also consistent with rapid cooling within a thin lava flow at a depth of ~0.52 m.
-In further contrast to other angrites (with the exception of moderately shocked NWA 7203), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
+In further contrast to other angrites (with the exception of strongly shocked NWA 7203; Hayashi et al., 2018), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
 In view of the shock deformation features present in NWA 1670 (and other quenched angrites) olivine xenocrysts, late metamorphism associated with an impact-shock event is considered a possibility (Jambon et al., 2008; Mikouchi et al., 2015, 2017).

 The MnCr ages of NWA 1670, Asuka 881371/12209, D'Orbigny, and Sah 99555 are identical and represent the oldest angrite crystallization ages.
 Despite the fact that D'Orbigny and Sah 99555 lack olivine xenocrysts, NWA 1670 likely originated from a common magma source, as did the two other olivine xenocryst-bearing (picritic) quenched angrites LEW 87051 and Asuka 881371/12209.
 By inferring the amount of dissolved olivine xenocrysts each of these angrites should contain, it was ascertained that they, along with NWA 1296, have similar bulk elemental compositions supporting a common magma source controlled by fractional crystallization with or without addition and resorption of Mg-rich olivine xenocrysts (Mikouchi and Bizzarro, 2012).
 Furthermore, the chemical composition of the NWA 2999 pairing group shows that it also derives from a picritic source magma, which thereafter experienced further fractional melting, metamorphism, and annealing, along with incorporation of an exogenous metal component (Baghdadi et al., 2015).
 NWA 1670 contains the most magnesian (Fo96) olivine xenocrysts of any angrite (or achondrite) known and also contains FeNi-metal grains, which suggests that it originated on a large, reduced angrite parent body having a significant metallic core; the xenocrysts subsequently experienced a period of oxidation prior to incorporation into the parental melt (Mikouchi et al., 2017).